Fufelschmerts/travel-to-russia/README.md

 This web page was created for remote immersion into the atmosphere of the Russian railway.

-You will travel more than 6000 kilometers on the longest railway.
+You will travel more than 6000 km on the longest railway.

 ---
 by Yandex Practicum.